I grew up in the Bronx - one of this nation’s great working class communities.

 This phenomenon defies logic given the deplorable behavior of the current crop of conservative elites.
 Behavior that includes the scandalous remarks made by draft evader Donald Trump about the military service record of U.S. Sen. John McCain (R - Ariz.), who was shot down over Vietnam in his youth and tortured by that nation's Communist regime.

-The Donald and his fellow silver spoons have made it abundantly clear they no longer value fair play, personal honor, a level playing field, or the meritocracy the American military is built on; they don’t champion the social services our veterans need, or better pay for our active-duty soldiers, sailors and airmen; and they most definitely do not embrace the premise that leadership is done by example and high office is a responsibility rather than an entitlement for the idle rich.
+The Donald and his fellow silver spoons have made it abundantly clear they no longer value fair play, personal honor, a level playing field, or the meritocracy the American military is built on; they don’t champion the social services our veterans need, or better pay for our active-duty soldiers, sailors and airmen; and they most definitely do not embrace the premise that leadership is done by example and high office is a responsibility rather than an entitlement.

 Mig and I kind of grew up together in a cadet program in the Bronx run by the Civil Air Patrol - the U.S. Air Force Auxiliary.
 Most of my fellow cadets went into the military afterward, while I pursued a career in journalism.